YijunBao/SUNS2_ANE_paper_reproduction/README.md

 Shallow UNet Neuron Segmentation (SUNS) was a python software developed in our [previous work](https://doi.org/10.1038/s42256-021-00342-x) for two-photon calcium imaging videos.
 We extended the original version (SUNS1) to process one-photon videos (SUNS2) by applying spatial homomorphic filtering in pre-processing and replacing FISSA by TUnCaT.
 The folder `paper_reproduction` contains the code to reproduce the paper results, and the remaining folders contain the code of SUNS2.
 Because we also ran SUNS1 in the paper for comparison, the installation and paper reproduction code also include necessary files to run SUNS1.

 We compiled a series of code running in sequence to Windows bat files, including training and testing SUNS1 or SUNS2 on each dataset:
+* SUNS2_demo.bat: Trainand test SUNS2 on the demo dataset.
 * SUNS2_simu.bat: Trainand test SUNS2 on the simulated dataset.
 * SUNS2_data_Tenaspis.bat: Trainand test SUNS2 on the Tenaspis dataset.
 * SUNS2_data_Tenaspis_noSF.bat: Trainand test SUNS2 without spatial filtering on the Tenaspis dataset.